I've had it for a couple of days, a story at Clinton.

 We're all victims.

-We're all oppressors, whatever it is, and any conflict is injustice.
+We're all oppressors, whatever it is.

-Because there should be unanimity in agreement.
+And any conflict is injustice because there should be unanimity in agreement.

 We should all be getting along.

-It is it is an adjunct to political correctness, which the purpose of which is to silence anybody who isn't a liberal from speaking up and saying anything, thinking out loud, speaking out loud.
+Now, the reason this has been taught this way, it is it is an adjunct to political correctness, which the purpose of which is to silence anybody who isn't a liberal from speaking up and saying anything, thinking out loud, speaking out loud.

 And so to categorize conflict, i.e.

-disagreeing with a liberal is injustice, you see.
+disagreeing with a liberal, is injustice, you see.

 So I spoke out against Mrs. Clinton.